trustsoothe/vault/README.md

 ## Build

-- To build the extension for `Chromium` based browsers, run `yarn build:chrome`.
+- To build the extension for `Chromium` based browsers, run `yarn build:chromium`.
+The result will be located at `apps/nodejs/extension/dist/chromium`.
 - To build the extension for `Firefox` browser, run `yarn build:firefox`.

-The result of the build will be located at `apps/nodejs/extension/dist`.
+The result will be located at `apps/nodejs/extension/dist/firefox`.

 ## Apps and Packages